A look at some of the Canadians who have lost their lives to COVID-19

 Alice Grove

-NORTH BATTLEFORD, B.C. — Alice Grove was a 75-year-old widow who lived alone on a farm in west-central Saskatchewan.
+NORTH BATTLEFORD, Sask. — Alice Grove was a 75-year-old widow who lived alone on a farm in west-central Saskatchewan.

 Her sister Eleanor Widdowson says Grove, a former nurse's aide at Saskatchewan Hospital, was having breathing difficulties and collapsed in her home on March 28.
 She died in hospital the next day.